JelleZijlstra/taxonomy/docs/person.md

   or the Latin alphabet.
 If written in the Latin alphabet, initials may contain multiple letters if they reflect Cyrillic letters that cannot be transliterated to Latin one-to-one (e.g., "Yu" for Ю).
+- _ukrainian_: The Ukrainian language uses a slightly different alphabet than Russian.

+A catch all:

+- _other_: Used for names in rare languages with unusual requirements.
+Names using this convention are exempt from most checks that restrict what characters may appear in a name.

 ## Which name to use